 (3) The Talisman cards are very similar to TRUGS (see below) but are beautifully illustrated.
 The difficulty is not being able to buy the stages separately, so they end up quite expensive.
 Boxes 1-4 are £24 altogether and work on blends, ch, sh, th, tch, qu, an and contain words like big, shut, match.
 Boxes 5-10 are £36 altogether and cover each of the common long vowel patterns (magic e, ai, ay, ee, ea, igh, ie, y, oa, ow, oo, ew).
 Boxes 11-20 are £54 altogether and covers or, er/ir/ur/ear, oi/oy, ou/ow, au/aw/al, air/are/ear, ew/ue, soft c/se, soft g/dge, ph, -le.

 The most budget-friendly one is the Check deck.
 This is a fun, non-patronising card game, similar to Beggar My Neighbour, which gets them reading dozens of cards.
 You get 72 cards in a pack for £12.
+Which is too many for them to quickly memorise them all, so means that kids really have to learn to sound words out.

 Choose from 4 levels: